 When you have HIV, your immune system is in a constant state of inflammation.
 A “normal” T-cell count is anywhere from 450 to 1,100, so if your CD4 count is in the 500s or 600s and you’re jealous of your friends who are in the 900s or higher—don’t be!
 But, if you’re sick with another cold or pneumonia, or another medical condition—or if you have a lot of mental or emotional stress—these can compromise your immune system.

-If your viral load is undetectable, you can still be susceptible to the flu and COVID-19, so practice physical distancing and washing your hands.
+If your viral load is undetectable, you can still be susceptible to the flu and COVID-19, so whenever you're going to be around others, please mask up, practice physical distancing, and wash your hands often.

 Should I Be Worried if I’m Undetectable But My CD4 Count Isn’t High?